About Our

 Adolescent Sexual Health Services

-Through Success Street, adolescent sexual health is available in a variety of forms.
+Adolescent sexual health is offered in a variety of formats by Together For Youth Health Educators at Success Street, area schools, and youth-serving agencies.
 We believe sexual health plays a role in helping students successfully learn and prepare for life.
-Here are some programs available through Success Street regarding adolescent sexual health:

-Success Street Adolescent Sexual Health Services can be accessed by any Waterloo School or Cedar Falls School student at any time by student request.
+Adolescent Sexual Health Education & Support Services can be accessed by any Waterloo School or Cedar Falls School student during school hours by student request.

 IHE is available through Success Street locations at East High, West High and Carver Academy.
 In addition, IHE can also be arranged at Bunger, Hoover, and Central middle schools, along with Expo Alternative Learning Center and Cedar Falls High School, alternative school, and junior highs.

-*For the safety of students, health educators are mandatory reporters and will report certain information as required.*
+*For the safety of students, Together For Youth Health Educators are mandatory reporters and will report certain information as required.

-Certified Sexual Health Educators discuss the benefits of abstinence with each student and encourage teens to discuss sexual health, and decision-making with their trusted adult.
-Other topics discussed include healthy relationships, consent, tactics for handling sexual pressure, birth control options, and STD prevention & education.
+Together For Youth Health Educators discuss the benefits of abstinence with each student and encourage teens to discuss sexual health, and decision-making with their parent/guardian or another trusted adult.
+Students have an opportunity to ask questions and receive education and support related to healthy relationships, consent, tactics for handling sexual pressure, birth control options, correct & consistent condom use, sexually transmitted infections (STIs), and more.
+Together For Youth Health Educators also connect students to school, community, and 24/7 resources.

-Certified Sexual Health Educators meet with students at the student's request; services are never mandatory.
+Together For Youth Health Educators meet with students individually at the student's request; services are never mandatory.

 Meetings take place at school, during the school day.
 Conversations with health educators are kept confidential meaning we won’t share your information with parents, teachers, counselors, coaches, or health office staff.